dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 A [pull request](https://help.github.com/articles/using-pull-requests/)
 (PR) allows you to submit the changes you made in your working branch of you fork to the upstream repository.
-There are different ways of starting the opening of a pull request, but this shows two ways.
+There are many ways of opening a pull request, but this document covers two common methods.

 ##### New pull request from working branch

-First browse to you fork, e.g. https://github.com/johlju/ComputerManagementDsc
+First browse to your fork, e.g. https://github.com/johlju/ComputerManagementDsc

 If you just pushed a working branch to you fork GitHub will know that and suggest to send in a pull request, Just click on the button *Compare & pull request*.

 <img src="../../images/contributing/github_compare_and_pull_request.png" alt="GitHub Compare & Pull Request" style="box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19);width:725px;" />

-If that is not shown, another way of submit a PR is to choose the working branch in the list of branches of your fork, let the page refresh, and then click the button *New pull request*.
+If that is not shown, another way to open a PR is to choose the working branch in the list of branches of your fork, let the page refresh, and then click the button *New pull request*.

 <img src="../../images/contributing/github_choose_branch_and_pull_request.png" alt="GitHub Choose Branch & Pull Request" style="box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19);width:300px;" />

-Once you used either option to get to the *Open a pull request* page you should make sure you are comparing the right branches.
+Once you have used either option to get to the *Open a pull request* page you should make sure you are comparing the right branches.
 If you used either of the above methods to get to the page the compare should already be correct.

 The *base* is the repository and branch the pull request will be targeting (or merged) **into**.
 Normally this should be the upstream repository, and normally the branch should be `master`.

-The *head repository* is the repository where the working branch exist and the *compare* is the branch being compared to the *base* branch (`master`).
+The *head repository* is the repository where the working branch exists and the *compare* is the branch being compared to the *base* branch (`master`).

 >If GitHub tells you that your branches cannot automatically be merged,
 >then you probably have merge conflicts.
-You can resolve that before or
+You can resolve these before or
 >after sending in a pull request.
 The merge conflicts must be resolved
 >before the pull request can be merged, and a reviewer might ask you to
 >resolve them before a review can be done.